 Dr Jerome Micheletta

-I am a member of the Centre for Comparative and Evolutionary Psychology and the Macaque Study Centre.
+I am a member of the Centre for Comparative and Evolutionary Psychology and the Macaque Cognition Project.
 I completed my PhD in 2012 working on the link between crested macaques’ communication and their social system (with Bridget Waller and Antje Engelhardt).
 I obtained my Masters in Eco-physiology and Ethology at the Louis Pasteur University of Strasbourg (France) in 2007 and studied Zoology as an undergraduate at the Henry Poincare University of Nancy (France).
 Before joining the University of Portsmouth, I worked as a Field Assistant for the Macaca Nigra Project, North Sulawesi, Indonesia.

 My research focuses on the evolution of social communication.
 I am particularly interested in the link between social complexity and communication complexity.
 I mostly study the communication system of the socially tolerant and understudied crested macaque (Macaca nigra), combining observations of wild animals and cognitive experiment with captive populations.

 I teach on the undergraduate degree programmes for BSc Psychology and BSc Forensic Psychology and coordinate the Research Project Unit for the MRes Science, and the Animal Behaviour module for the BSc Psychology at the University of Portsmouth.
 I contribute to several units including Comparative and Evolutionary Psychology, Animal Behaviour, Personality and Individual Differences, Language and Communication and Psychology of the Everyday Life.
-I am the unit coordinator for Approaches to Psychology.
 I also supervise undergraduate dissertations related to comparative and evolutionary psychology, social cognition, and primate behaviour.